nicolasduminil/50-shades-of-rest/README.md

 This code fragment demonstrates how to invoke the customers and orders RESTful services endpoints such that to create customers and orders.
 The precedent RESTassured test was synchronous while this one is asynchronous.
-This shows that the same RESTful asynchronous sertful may be consumed via synchronous or asynchronous consumers.
+This shows that the same RESTful asynchronous producer may be consumed via synchronous or asynchronous consumers.

-## JAX-RS 2.1 asynchronous producers
+### JAX-RS 2.1 asynchronous producers

+The `CompletableFuture<T>` and `CompletionStage<T>` classes, available since Java 8, that we just used in order to define the `CustomerAsyncApiClient` interface presented in the previous paragraph, are supported by the JAX-RS specifications, only since their 2.1 release.
+Modern asynchronous RESTful services take advantage of these classes rather than of the `AsyncResponse` interface that we used in order to illustrate the JAX-RS 2.0 asynchronous producers.

+The listing below shows a fragment of the `CustomerResourceAsyncJaxRs21` class that implements the same customer RESTful service, using this technique.
+In Chapter 7, when we discussed the RESTfull asynchronous consumers, we have emphasized the new features that the JAX-RS 2.1 specifications brought, compared to the former releases.
+And as you probably remember, one of these major features was the support of the Java 8 `CompletableFuture<T>` and `CompletionStage<T>` classes.